 Adding a new island to its logbook after Suomenlinna (2011) and Naissaar (2013), Camp Pixelache will take up residence on Vartiosaari, a nature island surrounded by eastern suburbs of Helsinki, during 6-8th June 2014.

-Myself became a participant on Camp Pixelache 2014 on the behalf of Lifepatch member and also represent the Hackteria International Community to disseminate the HackteriaLab 2014 – Yogyakarta event that was held on April 15 – 30, 2014.
-In the unconference session presentation at the Camp Pixelache, I get a chance to present Lifepatch research, mapping, and monitoring of the river in the JRP – Jogja River Project.
-Moreover, the presentation itself also contain with the dissemination of HackteriaLab 2014 – Yogyakarta event.
+I became a participant on Camp Pixelache 2014 on the behalf of Lifepatch member and also represent the Hackteria International Community to disseminate the HackteriaLab 2014 – Yogyakarta event that was held on April 15 – 30, 2014.
+In the unconference session presentation at the Camp Pixelache, I get a chance to present the research, mapping, and monitoring of the river in the JRP – Jogja River Project.
+Moreover, the presentation itself also contains the dissemination of the HackteriaLab 2014 – Yogyakarta event.

 The Presentation Material